ionoid/mkiot/README.md

 * `arch`: required fields represents the target board architecture.
 Possible values are: `i386`, `amd64`, `armhf` and `arm64`.

-* `build-directory`: required field represents the location where to produce builds.
+* `build-directory`: the location where to reproduce builds.
+If not set default location will be `mkiot-output` in the current directory.

 * `env`: optional field contains environment variables that are passed to all commands of the buildpsec.
 The environment variables are inside `variables` as keys and values.